Trip Tips: A gnarly ride through San Diego's beach towns

 REFUELLING, NOT A PROBLEM

-After all that calorie-burning activity, there is no shortage of great food and drink for refueling, starting with that Southern California staple, the doughnut.
+After all that calorie-burning activity, there is no shortage of great food and drink for refuelling, starting with that Southern California staple, the doughnut.

 On weekends, surfers line up out the door at VG Donuts & Bakery in Cardiff. (www.vgbakery.com)

-For something more sophisticated, Claire's on Cedros in Solana Beach is a breakfast favorite. (www.clairesoncedros.com) Then there is Bettie's Pie Whole, located in a gardening nursery and offering fruit and savory pies. (www.bettyspiewhole.com)
+For something more sophisticated, Claire's on Cedros in Solana Beach is a breakfast favourite. (www.clairesoncedros.com) Then there is Bettie's Pie Whole, located in a gardening nursery and offering fruit and savory pies. (www.bettyspiewhole.com)

 Continuing on the sweet route in Encinitas is Chuao Chocalatier, started by a Venezuelan chef inspired by a region that grows some of the best cocoa beans in the world.
 His chocolate envelops surprising ingredients, including popcorn, potato chips and maple bacon. (www.chuaochocolatier.com)